scheduleonce/once-ui/ui/src/components/tabs/tabs.md

                "region": "align-start"}) -->

 ### Controlling the tab animation

 You can control the duration of the tabs' animation using the `animationDuration` input.
 If you want to disable the animation completely, you can do so by setting the properties to `0ms`.
-The duration can be configured globally using the `MAT_TABS_CONFIG` injection token.
+The duration can be configured globally using the `OUI_TABS_CONFIG` injection token.

  <!-- example({"example": "tab-group-animations",
                "file": "tab-group-animations-example.html",
                "region": "slow-animation-duration"}) -->

 ### Keeping the tab content inside the DOM while it's off-screen

 By default the `<oui-tab-group>` will remove the content of off-screen tabs from the DOM until they come into the view.
 This is optimal for most cases since it keeps the DOM size smaller, but it isn't great for others like when a tab has an `<audio>` or `<video>` element, because the content